+Breaking the Error Chain is Never Wrong

+AIR FORCE

+ANONYMOUS

-Breaking the Error Chain is Never Wrong ANONYMOUS Fatigue is inevitable in the aviation community.
+Fatigue is inevitable in the aviation community.
 Every crewmember can probably cite at least one example.
 We don't perform at our best when we're tired.
 We try to mitigate fatigue but know flying isn't a good idea when all mitigation measures fail.
 So what happens when someone says you're not allowed to call "safety of flight"?

 There I was - an aircraft commander for six months and starting to gain some confidence.
 At four weeks into Operation Iraqi Freedom, my hard-working crew had flown two weeks without downtime.
 We flew, landed and were back at it 12 hours later.

 On one particular day, I could tell we were dragging from the start, and we talked about our fatigue level.
 Everyone said they'd crashed during the 12 hours of crew rest, taking only enough time to eat and shower.
 We took off uneventfully and flew a combat mission.
 As we headed back, we started the checklist and were soon on the ground.
 But wait.
 Did we finish the checklist?
 Did we get clearance to land?
 What just happened?

 We evidently finished the checklist because all the switches were in the right position, and the tower verified that we had clearance to land.
 However, none of us could remember, although the process occurred just five to 10 minutes earlier.
 I knew then that we'd been lucky, but we were headed down a bad road.
 We discussed it later and concluded that we were probably micro sleeping on final.
-Aviation ★ Wingman ★ Spring 2012 U.S. Air Force graphic by Keith A. Wright

 Despite our best efforts to be responsible and get sleep, we needed to do something more.
 We collectively decided that 16 hours off, instead of the normal 12, would be enough.
 After all, we were at war.
 A day off would be unreasonable.